Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-The Airstream Interstate is another Class B RV that measures only 19’5″ which is the smallest length I can find before you lose the bathroom.
+The Airstream Interstate is another Class B RV measuring only 19’5″, which is the smallest drivable RV with a shower and toilet I can find before the bathroom gets lost altogether.

-You can see the slightly angled toilet in the floorplan below:
+You can see the slightly angled toilet on the floorplan below:

-Overall, the Airstream Interstate 19 is a great small Class B that has all the essentials.
-You know you’re getting the Airstream quality when you pick up this rig but beyond that, there’s not much that really sets it apart from other small RVs in the Class B category.
-The small touches across the RV (like the slightly larger bathroom) might make a difference for some folks but others won’t see much difference between this and other RVs.
+Overall, the Airstream Interstate 19 is a great small Class B with all the essentials.
+I know I’m getting Airstream quality with this rig, but beyond that, there’s not much that really sets it apart from other small RVs in the Class B category.
+The small touches across the RV (like the slightly larger bathroom) might make a difference for some folks, but others won’t see much difference between this and other RVs.

-With an MSRP of $161,099, this isn’t a budget option.
-But with the decades-long history of the Airstream behind it you know it’s built to last.
+With an MSRP of $161,099, this isn’t a budget option or the cheapest RV bathroom option.
+However, with the decades-long history of the Airstream behind it, you know it’s built to last.
 With enough searching, you can probably find a rig for close to the $150,000 mark.

 5. Winnebago Revel E44